 This section includes resources external to MEQ and LEARN that have been vetted by teachers and consultants to ensure their relevance.

-Career Cruising can help with all four parts of the POP process: Know Yourself, Plan, On-Task and Ponder.
+Career Cruising: This education planning software is the forerunner to Xello.
+Career Cruising is relates to the POP process: Know Yourself, Plan, On-Task and Ponder.
 Your students can: explore their interests and learning styles; create their own personal career plan; store their assessment results; investigate careers and education; build their own career plan and more.
-See also Xello below.
 Go to site

 Career Cruising integration with POP: This one-page (PDF) chart shows the integration of the POP competencies with Career Cruising.
 Download

 The Right Job for You (Heading for Success)(Emploi Québec): This site presents a selection of the best job opportunities across Quebec.
 Discover opportunities in Health and Social Services, Construction, and Information Technology.
 "Find the job that suits you:" The database is searchable by RAISEC profiles: realistic, investigative, artisitic, social, enterprising, or conventional.
 Profile combinations are determined based on skills, fields of interest and certain personality traits.
 Go to site